 Limiting yourself to one section of the game area also makes it easier to dodge fireballs

-Patience is key - Take your time!
+Patience is key.
+Take your time!
+As you can see from the scoring system, what's rewarded is accuracy and consistency, but not speed.
 There are no prizes for finishing off all the bugs in quick succession, so take things slowly and pick them off one at a time.
 The highest scorers on the leader board are also the most patient.

-Ignore the green bug at the beginning of the round - Hitting the green bug requires a certain degree of skill, especially when it comes at high speed.
+Ignore the green bug at the beginning of the round.
+Hitting the green bug requires a certain degree of skill, especially when it comes at high speed.
 Focus on the red bugs until you have whittled them down to the final three or four, then you can work on the green bug.
 Move into the bottom left corner of the screen so you have time to judge its speed and aim your shot.
-I would say to only go for it when it is moving reasonably slowly and once you have hit it twice don't bother aiming for it again; at this point the extra points aren't worth the risk of missing.
+I would say to only go for it when it is moving reasonably slowly.
+Once you have hit it twice don't bother aiming for it again; at this point the extra points aren't worth the risk of missing.

 This game guide was written by: Daniel, Maipom & Weepit